 Our Students have voted and chosen a name...

-JAKSAMON was drawn by one of our senior students Miss Hannah W and represents:
+JAKSAMON was drawn by our senior student, Miss Hannah W, and represents:

 Characteristics that our JAKSA students regularly display in our classes.